mr838120/Python-Algorithm---File-Updater/README.md

 <img width="612" height="130" alt="image" src="https://github.com/user-attachments/assets/8d5e2657-6d7f-43d3-9f49-a80426a33cf9" />

+Created new variable "remove_list" and input marked IPs.
 This is the start of the loop that will look for the variable(element) in the remove_list.

 ### Remove IP addresses found on remove list